moshez/calculus101/docs/preliminaries.rst

 The second is functions.
 The intuitive idea of a "function" is "something that assigns each element in its domain a value".
-Making this notion more formal requires a surprise -- we do not have any rules of assignment or a way of calculating the result.
+Making this notion more formal requires a surprise -- we do not have to have any rules of assignment or a way of calculating the result.
 The formal definition of a function is
 "a set of pairs :math:`(x, y)` such that there are no two pairs :math:`(x, y)` and :math:`(z, w)` where :math:`x=z` but :math:`y\neq w`".